tranquyenbk173/BERT_ITE/README.md

                 --dataset tmall\
                 --batch_size 512
 ```
-You can adjust the parameters.
+You can adjust the arguments.

 #### To run ITE code:
 ```